 Repeal of California’s Transgender Student Rights Bill Moves to Full Signature Count

-January 8, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+January 8, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 According to a randomized spot-check, the anti-LGBT campaign to overturn California’s historic School Success and Opportunity Act has gathered enough signatures to trigger a full-count of all of the signatures acquired in the 58 counties, reported the Californian Secretary of State’s Election Division.